Last updated February 3, 2016.

 This page is drawn from the introduction to the Drupal core governance overview.
 For more information on Drupal core maintainers, including specific roles, responsibilities, and the decision-making process, refer to the full core governance charter in the Drupal Community Governance project repository.
+The core/MAINTAINERS.txt file lists the current maintainers.

 What is a core contributor? (#)